tomas-abrahamsson/gpb/README.md

 gpb into another version control system than git, or using another build tool than rebar, you might have to adapt rebar.config and src/gpb.app.src accordingly.)

+Places to update when making a new version:
+* Write about the changes in the ChangeLog file
+* tag it in git

 Contributing